Sinnisterly/deadlock-external/README.md

 ---

-# External ESP Tool
+# Deadlock External ESP Tool

-This repository contains an external ESP tool designed for gaming.
+This repository contains an external ESP tool designed for Deadlock.
 It provides features such as bone rendering, bounding boxes, health bars, player information, and a radar overlay.

 ## Features